typescript-cheatsheets/react/README.md

 # Troubleshooting Handbook: tsconfig.json

+You can find [all the Compiler options in the Typescript docs](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
 This is the setup I roll with for my component library:

 ```json
 {